jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Charles was a victim.
 A regular person told he was king.
 When asked to throw that away, it was like being asked to wake up from the Matrix with no experience with frontline pain to prompt the awakening.
 Could you do any better?

 Only a few leaders ever have.
-Often called "philosopher kings" they have the wisdom to emphasize with frontline pain.
-Like good army generals who they use their power to help win the war on the frontline, instead of living in palaces and holding many banquets and balls.
+Often called "philosopher kings" they have the wisdom and kindness to emphasize with frontline pain.
+Like good army generals, they use their power to help win the war on the frontline, instead of living in palaces and holding many banquets and balls.

 But philosopher kings are very rare.
 Most everyone in a heirarchy get detached from the game of civilization.
 The higher you go, the more detached you get.
 This happened to Charles.
 He never felt frontline pain, not even in the battles he caused; and that's the point.
 It's not the job of detached leaders to decide when to upgrade civlization.
-Why would they want to let go of the levers of power, put upgrade society to a new and improved tool.
+Why would they want to?
 Evolution happens on the frontline.
 They aren't there.
 You are.

 ## Extras Die Off

 During the Thirty Years War, and the English Civil Wars, Main Street kept fighting and murdering each other for generations; all in the name of the king.
-In fact, When the democracy ended in 1658, Charles son James II, was put back on the throne.
+In fact, When democracy ended in 1658, Charles son James II was put back on the throne.
 Without Rousseau's new ruling philosophy, no one had any better ideas.
 It wasn't long before the new king took his revenge—everyone who signed his fathers' death warrant was beheaded.

 And that's the point to this story.
 Even though Main Street was inside a new age, very unhappy, and victorious in the two civil wars, without a new philosophy, the antagonists still ended up winning.

 So, if you stay an extra, that's your fate.
 You'll limit your politics to only see Progressivsm or Conservatism.
 You'll end up chasing their phantoms in the nightly news.
 You'll argue with antagonists at work but get no where.
 You'll get so frustrated you'll march and scream for change.
-Eventually after another financial crisis, debt crisis, migrant crisis, disputed election, constituional amendment; some crisis or another, the West will reach the end of kicking the can down the road, and live through a new version of the Thirty Years War.
+Eventually, after another financial crisis, debt crisis, migrant crisis, disputed election, constituional amendment; some crisis or another, the West will reach the end of kicking the can down the road, and live through a new version of the Thirty Years War.
 That's not supposed to sound alarmist.
 It's a diagnosis using our history.

 And regardless of "wanting to stay out of it" extras will be forced to stop watching their civilization, and join in, as our society tears itself apart.

 https://www.youtube.com/watch?v=tEczkhfLwqM
 _How much longer do you think before Red/Left politics completely breaks down?
 Why not upgrade now, and never find out?_

 And in the end, Left and Right will quitel literally kill each other off.
 Because every new age, needs a new ruling philosophy.
-We can skip all that nonsense, and can upgrade right now, because we can learn from our ancestors on Main Street who used Rousseau to "hear the people sing their demand for freedom, change, and happiness".
-Which they got by reaching for the levers of power of a modern age.
+We can skip all that nonsense, and can upgrade right now, because we can learn from our ancestors on Main Street who used Rousseau to "hear the people sing demanding their happiness".
+Which they got by when a new philosophy told them reach for the levers of power and become player gods.

 Techvolution is a philosophy for our modern age, one custom built to harness the amazing tools that the Traiterous Eight and other Internet Age protagonists put in our hands.

-You are the player god.
-Politics is meant to solve our problems.
-Political power is controlling the levers of power.
+True political power is controlling the levers of power.
 If Main Street reaches for digital tools and solves their own problems, we'll usher in the era of mass-collaboration of Internet Age in our real-life game of civilization.

 ## Look Up

 Look up.
 Whereever you are, look up.
 Do you see the "mythical player god"?
-No you don't, and never will.
+No you don't, and you never will.
 You are that player, you're choices determine what happens in the game.
 If you eat a salad over a cheesesteak, that means health statistics get better.
-If you walk to the store instead of drive, you'll improve road traffic.
-If you read instead of binge watch, society will get more educated.
+If you walk to the store instead of drive, you improve road traffic.
+If you read instead of binge watch, society gets more educated.

 You are the lifeform playing the game of civilization.
 And doing the typical thing is losing us the game.
 Reaching for the fancy car, bigger home, more expensive schooling is not, and will not, bring us victory.
 You car is causing climate change.
 Your home is a money pit causing financial crises.
 Your expensive schooling is only buying prestige.
-Getting the 9-5 job, obeying your boss, buying retirement fund, and living a 40 years in the rat-race, isn't enough to call yourself a success.
-We can't live in Boston, move to Miami, and expect to live the same Woodstock, Leave It to Beaver, suburban way of life.
-Where's the adaptation, the innovation, the new ways of life that any lifeform has to learn.
+Getting the 9-5 job, obeying your boss, buying retirement fund, and living 40 years in the rat-race, isn't enough to call yourself a success.

 We are in a new age.
 Which means our habitat has changed.
 You, me, everyone has to adapt in the exact same way a polar bear would have to adapt in the Amazon.
-We have to question our physiology of tools, and find which new ones.
+We have to question our physiology of tools, and find new ones.
 All this means we have to increase the "bio-diversity" of human living.
 It's already happening individuals to find new ways to harvest resources in our society.
-From like renting homes, micro-living houses, doing seasonal work.
+From like renting homes, micro-living houses, and doing seasonal work.
 Mass-collaboration will only increase our diverity as we encourage people to do whatever they must to improve how we play the game.

 That's what Techvolution is.
 The self-awareness that we are all the mythical player god.
 It's therefore our right, and duty, to do whatever we must to win the game.
 You don't have to change the entire world.
 You only have to do what you can, to improve your slice of it.
 And the compass that shows you the way, is your own happiness.
 Not the pretend happiness that has to brag to about getting more stuff.
 The happiness inside your soul that smiles when it majically contributes to evolving life on Earth.